 15. Improve Yourself

 Not getting enough invitations is one of the most expressed frustrations among women.
-While men may be a part to blame (see The Age Prejudice in Tango), I believe women have issues to address also.
-We all need to acknowledge that our cultural heritage such as liberalism, individualism, feminism, independence, and the focus on the self, contributed to the problem (see Tango and Individualism).
+While men may be a part to blame (see The Age Prejudice in Tango), women have issues also.
+We all need to acknowledge that our cultural heritage—individualism, feminism, liberalism, independence, and the focus on the self—contributed to the problem (see Tango and Individualism).
 Unless we've learned to accept, respect, love and cooperate with each other and developed a culture in our milongas that is different from the culture of the world, we are not able to fully enjoy tango.
 That's a challenge we as non-Argentinians all have to face.

 Subscribe to: